MaayanLab/datacrossways/README.md

 ```
 This script relies in a config file `~/datacommons/aws/aws_config_<project_name>-dxw.json` that is automatically generated when running `aws_setup.py`.

-## Launch locally
+## Local deployment
-The backend and fronend can be deployed independently for development purposes.
+The `backend API` and `React fronend` can be deployed on a local computer, mainly for development purposes.
+They still require the AWS resources like the `database` and `S3 bucket` configuration.
+The setup is described in details [here][#aws-resource-configuration].

-### Run API
+### Deploy API locally

 First get the API code usig git:
 ```sh